csci3155/pppl-lab1/README.md

 Importing the build may take some time.
 This is normal.

-Now you can open `src/main/scala/jsy/student/Lab1.scala` and `src/test/scala/jsy/student/Lab1Spec.scala`.
+Now you can open `src/main/scala/jsy/lab1/Lab1.scala` and `src/test/scala/jsy/lab1/Lab1Spec.scala`.
 It is convenient to use [Quick Open](https://code.visualstudio.com/docs/getstarted/tips-and-tricks#_quick-open) to open `Lab1.scala` or `Lab1Spec.scala` from within the directory structure without typing paths or navigating in the Explorer pane.

 ### Command-Line Tools

-While not strictly required, you will also want to be able to use the command-line tools.
+While not strictly required, you may also want to use the command-line tools.

 You can issue the following command to compile your code: